6 Facts about the Catalpa Tree and its Historical Uses

 The most common species of the Catalpa tree are the Chinese Catalpa, the Northern Catalpa, and the Southern Catalpa.
 The Catalpa tree also goes by the Indian bean tree, the cigar tree, and (historically) the Catawba.

-Is the Catalpa tree edible?
+Is the Northern Catalpa tree edible?

 Catalpa Tree Facts, Uses and Planting Tips